- Study protocol

 The study builds upon previous research of Murray et al. on end-of-life care needs in older age and life limiting illness, such as cancer, cardiac failure, and pulmonary diseases [16, 17].
 The studies of Murray et al. were carried out in the UK health care system which is characterised by strong primary health care with gatekeeping by family practitioners.
 To our knowledge, this study will be the first prospective qualitative study relating to end-of-life care of frail elderly people featuring primary health care in Germany.
 In the German health care system, patients have free access to medical specialists with only very limited incentives to see a family practitioner first [18, 19].

 With respect to the WHO-definition of palliative care and the recommendations of the European Association for Palliative Care the study uses an extended definition of end-of-life care including the last days, weeks, months or years.
-Considering end-of-life care within a wider lifespan accounts for the care needs of older people being determined not so much defined by the closeness to death but much more so by increasing frailty over a longer period of time, and the respective physical, psychological, social and spiritual consequences [22
+Considering end-of-life care within a wider lifespan accounts for the care needs of older people being determined not so much defined by the closeness to death but much more so by increasing frailty over a longer period of time, and the respective physical, psychological, social and spiritual consequences .
+Therefore, this study aims to:

 identify the clinical, psychosocial, spiritual and information needs of frail elderly patients and their informal caregivers, and the respective changes over time towards end of life,